-If you have been arrested for domestic violence or domestic assault, your first priority and the action to take is to contact and consult with an attorney.
+If you have been arrested for either domestic violence or domestic assault, your first priority and action to take is to consult with a lawyer.

 Do not provide any statements to the police about the allegation.

 Assume that everyone you talk to about the allegations is recording you.

 Unlike most criminal offenses in Texas, if you are convicted of a family violence crime you can never seal your criminal record.

 If you or a loved one has been accused or charged with a domestic assault crime, it’s critical that you hire an experienced criminal defense lawyer.

 Domestic Assault / Domestic Violence · The Texas Penal Code defines assault as:

 - Intentionally, knowingly, or recklessly causes bodily injury to another, including the person’s spouse.